zkhanami/Fan-Fault-Detection/README.md

 ### Run the project:

-1. Ensure you have NI LabVIEW 2018 and the NI Analytics and Machine Learning Toolkit installed on your system.
-Install the required NI cDAQ drivers.
-Data Collection for Training:

-2. Open the LabVIEW project and locate the "Data Collection with cDAQ for Training.vi" file.
+1. Data Collection for Training: Open the LabVIEW project and locate the "Data Collection with cDAQ for Training.vi" file.
 Execute this VI to collect data from both balanced and unbalanced fans.
 The code will automatically vary fan speeds and record data, saving it to a file.
-Train the Machine Learning Model:

-3. Open the "Training ML Model.vi" file in the LabVIEW project.
+2. Train the Machine Learning Model: Open the "Training ML Model.vi" file in the LabVIEW project.
 Use this VI to train a machine learning model with the collected data.
 Save the trained model.
-Deployment and Testing:

-4. Open the "Deployment on cDAQ" VI in the project.
+3. Deployment and Testing: Open the "Deployment on cDAQ" VI in the project.
 Use this VI to test the trained machine learning model's performance on a cDAQ system in a real-world setting.